+Everybody loves having a big delicious harvest of springtime strawberries.
 However, this picture was actually taken August 29th.
 So how did we get this giant harvest of strawberries in August?
 By growing everbearing strawberries.
 Everbearing Strawberries have been a fantastic addition to our garden.

-Why we grow our own Strawberries
+Why we grow Everbearing Strawberries

 We eat a bunch of strawberries around Stoney Acres.
 Between jam, pies, and fresh eating we put away a lot.
 So we decided we needed to up our strawberry production instead of trying to buy organic which is just crazy expensive.